RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 In order to train a world model, Yann LeCun proposes an SSL energy-based model (EBM).

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/ebm.png" width=300 class="image-fluid mx-auto d-block" alt="ebm" source="https://openreview.net/pdf?id=BZ5a1r-kVsf"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/jepa/ebm.png" width=300 class="image-fluid mx-auto d-block" alt="ebm" source="https://openreview.net/pdf?id=BZ5a1r-kVsf"%}

 $$x$$ and $$y$$ can be considered videos, where $$y$$ follows x.
 EBMs learn an energy function $$F(x,y)$$ that take low values when $$x$$ and $$y$$ are compatible and high if not.
 Compatible in this context means that $$y$$ is a plausible continuation of $$x$$.